Nelson Trees: This is The Silk Road Mountain Race17/11/2017 Read more

 What setup are you running?

 For this trip I went with an Omnium CXC bike, which is a sturdy steel frame with disc brakes.
 I have 35mm tires and I use a single chain ring with a nine-speed rear derailleur, so I shouldn’t have to worry about replacing my drive train any point.
-As far as packs go, I use an Apidura Saddle Pack Dry (17L) , a Top Tube Pack (Extended) and a Road Frame Pack (Medium).
+As far as packs go, I use an Apidura Expedition Saddle Pack (17L) , a Backcountry Top Tube Pack (1L) and a Backcountry Frame Pack (4.5L).

 I’m very happy with my setup.
 I’ve done a lot of touring, so I know what I need and what can be left at home.
 I’ve used every single item I’ve packed several times, and really don’t think I could carry any less.
 I could certainly carry more, but there have only been a few occasions where I’ve found myself saying “Oh I wish I had this or that”.